Protecting & Restoring Long Island's Peconic Bays

 Learn more: Pathogen Pollution in the Peconic Estuary

-Contamination of Peconic Estuary waters by bacteria and other pathogenic organisms may result in the closure of bathing beaches and the closure of shellfish beds for human consumption; thus impacting economic and recreational activities on the East End.
-The Peconic Estuary Partnership is working with its partners to reduce pathogen pollution from stormwater runoff and wastewater.
+Contamination of Peconic Estuary waters by bacteria and other pathogenic organisms may result in the closure of beaches and shellfisheries thus impacting economic and recreational activities on the East End.
+At The Peconic Estuary Partnership, we are working with our partners to reduce pathogen pollution caused by stormwater runoff and wastewater pollution.

 Current Actions